alabou/NMOS-MatroxOnly/NMOS With AAC.md

 > RFC 6416 is used in declarative mode as per RFC 6116 section 7.4.1 "Declarative SDP Usage for MPEG-4 Audio".

-The [Video Services Forum][VSF] developed Technical Recommendation [TR-??][TR-??] and [TR-??][TR-??] of the IPMX suite of protocols, which cover the end-to-end application use of constant and variable bitrate compression for audio, using the SMPTE ST 2110 and IPMX suite of protocols.

-TR-?? and TR-?? mandate the use of the AMWA [IS-04][IS-04] and [IS-05][IS-05] NMOS Specifications in IPMX compliant systems.

 AMWA IS-04 and IS-05 already have support for RTP transport and can signal the media type `audio/mpeg4-generic` as defined in RFC 3640 or `audio/MP4A-LATM` as defined in RFC 6416.
 For MPEG2-TS transport the AAC codec is signaled as `audio/MP4A-ADTS`.

 > MPEG4 audio is a synonym for Advanced Audio Coding, corresponding to the AAC codec.
 The media type `audio/mpeg4-generic` indicates MPEG4 audio, hence the AAC codec.
 The media type `audio/MP4A-LATM` indicates MPEG4 audio framed using the LATM multiplexor to transport configuration information along with the audio stream.
 It indicates the AAC codec.
 The media type `audio/MP4A-ADTS` indicates MPEG4 audio framed using the ADTS multiplexor to transport configuration information along with the audio stream.
 Once again it indicates the AAC codec.